john32b/romdj/README.md

 You can use `=` to use the default country codes (Europe,USA)
 `-country =` is the same as `-country europe,usa`

+### :baby_chick: Skipping Header bytes

+To properly check against some no-intro sets, the header part of the rom needs to be skipped.
+You can pass the `-header X` parameter to tell romdj to skip the first X bytes when checking for checksums.

+> In my knowledge, the **NES** no-intro set is without headers.
+The NES rom header is 16 bytes so you need to pass `-header 16` when working with NES roms.

-## :warning: NOTES :warning:
+## :paperclip: NOTES

-This is a first release, and even though I tested for bugs and possible errors, some might have slipped, if you encounter anything not working right, please let me know!
+This is a first release, and even though I tested for bugs and possible errors, some might have slipped, if you encounter anything not working right, please let me know !

-Also feel free to give some feedback and make a feature suggestion.
+Also feel free to give feedback and make suggestions on how this program could be improved.

 ----

 Thanks for checking this out,
 John.

 :smile: *Buy me a beer [https://www.paypal.me/johndimi](https://www.paypal.me/johndimi)*